 Other FHA Home Purchase Options:

 FHA 203K Loans: Looking for a home loan that can finance the cost of remodeling or improvements?
 If you’ve found the ideal home, but it needs a little work, the FHA 203K Loan could be the answer.
 This program allows buyers to purchase a home and roll in the expense of renovations.
 Standard conventional loans require that homes have certain things in working order before closing.
 The FHA 203k is a resourceful program for short sale or foreclosed properties that may be distressed due to lack of maintenance.
-The program is an important program for expanding home ownership, revitalizing neighborhoods, and for making homes safer for home owners.
-Please note: FHA 203K loans are only for primary residences, borrowers must occupy the home full time.
+The program is an important program for expanding home ownership, revitalizing neighborhoods, and for making homes safer for homeowners.
+Please note: FHA 203K loans are only for primary residences, borrowers must occupy the home full-time.
+Please learn more about FHA 203K loan details here.

 FHA Refinance Mortgage Programs: